George Town

 George Town faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 12.4%, substantially below the Australian average of 30.4%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead at 8.9%, followed by postgraduate qualifications at 2.2% and graduate diplomas at 1.3%.
-Trade and technical skills feature prominently, with 39.3% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.1% and certificates at 31.2%.
+The area faces educational challenges, with university qualification rates at 12.4%, significantly below the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 8.9%, followed by postgraduate qualifications at 2.2% and graduate diplomas at 1.3%.
+Trade and technical skills are prominent, with 39.3% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.1% and certificates at 31.2%.

 Educational participation is notably high, with 25.0% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 7.7% in secondary education, and 2.0% pursuing tertiary education.
-George Town's four schools have a combined enrollment reaching 797 students while George Town demonstrates varied educational conditions across the area.
-The educational mix includes one primary school, one secondary school, and two K-12 schools.
-Note: where schools show 'n/a' for enrolments please refer to parent campus.
+George Town's 4 schools have a combined enrollment reaching 797 students as of the latest data available.
+The area demonstrates varied educational conditions across George Town, with an educational mix that includes 1 primary school, 1 secondary school, and 2 K-12 schools.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus information.

 Frequently Asked Questions - Education